Coronavirus: Next two weeks 'critical' for Japan | DW | 24.11.2020

-As cases begin an upswing into a third wave, experts fear that too many people have become indifferent to the dangers posed by the virus and are putting more at risk.
+As cases begin an upswing into a third wave, experts fear that too many people have become indifferent to the dangers posed by the virus and are taking more risks.
 Julian Ryall reports from Tokyo.

 An adviser to the Japanese government on the coronavirus pandemic has told DW that the pace of infections across the country is accelerating.